Skip to main content

 I would like to create a pollinator garden at a school (or other public place).
 Which kit type should I choose?

-The Garden Kits are most appropriate for creating a small pollinator garden because they are smaller kits and have a diversity of plants.
-The Hedgerow Kits are too large for a small pollinator garden.
+The Garden Kits are most appropriate for creating a small pollinator garden because they are smaller kits and have a diversity of herbaceous plants and small shrubs.
+The Hedgerow Kits are more suitable for larger project spaces, and may be too large for a small pollinator garden.

 I am receiving funds for my project through an NRCS Farm Bill Program.
 Can I still participate in the Habitat Kit program?